How to Avoid IRMAA Charges

 Appealing IRMAA

-Suppose your income in the year the SSA uses to determine your premiums was unusually high due to a one-time event (like selling a business or receiving a large inheritance).
-In that case, you may be able to appeal IRMAA.
+Suppose your income in the year the Social Security Administration uses to determine your premiums was unusually high due to a one-time event, like selling a business or receiving a large inheritance.
+In that case, you may be able to appeal your IRMAA surcharge.
 The SSA allows beneficiaries to request a reconsideration of their IRMAA surcharge in cases of life-changing events.
 If your income has dropped due to circumstances like retirement or divorce, this could be an effective strategy to reduce your premiums.

 Utilizing Financial Planning to Avoid IRMAA

 The most effective way to avoid IRMAA is by using proactive financial planning.
-By working with a certified financial planner or tax professional, you can create a strategy that minimizes your income in retirement and helps you stay below the IRMAA thresholds.
+By working with a certified financial planner, you can create a strategy that minimizes your income in retirement and helps you stay below the IRMAA thresholds.

-A financial planner can help you balance withdrawals, investments, and retirement contributions to ensure that an IRMAA surcharge does not blindside you.
+A financial planner can help you balance withdrawals, investments, and retirement contributions to ensure you aren’t blindsided by an IRMAA surcharge.

 Bottom Line